Skip to content

 Artist Statement

 Painting on silk is a medium and technique practiced for centuries in Asia.
-Silk, a protein created by silk moths, reflects light.
+Silk, a protein created by silk worms, reflects light.
 The shimmering, luminescent qualities of silk are due to the prism- like structure of silk fibers.
 The French dyes are transparent, no matter how many layers of dye in a painting, the vibrancy of the silk shines through the dye.
 After the painting is complete, it is rolled up in paper and hung in a steamer to steam for 3 hours to fix the dye.
 The painting is mounted on a frame of cotton batting to protect the silk.

 Painting with French dyes on Chinese Crepe de Chine silk is a dance between imposing control and risking chaos.
 The flow and spread of the dye is controlled by lines drawn with a resist, a water-based gutta.
 The silk is stretched and suspended in a frame, the gutta lines are drawn, the dye is brushed onto the silk.
 So much can happen within these lines!
 I love the control of color within the lines, and I love the risk of painting with color and brush stokes without the guardrails of the resist lines, eager to see what happens.
 To be in the presence of such intense, vibrant color is disorienting, inspiring and over-stimulating.
 It is a joyous journey of learning by doing.